 This describes the preferential attachment, where the leader is given more resources than their competitors.
 Those resources give them an even greater advantage.

-Along similar lines, good engineers always put back-up systems in place to protect against failure.
+Along similar lines, redundancy describes what good engineers do to put back-up systems in place to protect against failure.
 This drastically reduces your chances of total failure.

 With these mental models at your disposal, your analytical and decision making skills will exponentially improve.